 You may ask yourself: and do I really have to reapply sunscreen?
 The answer is a very clear yes.
 Sunscreen loses effectiveness throughout the day, so if you re-apply it two hours after the first time you will ensure that your skin can face radiation without difficulty.

 You must bear in mind that no sunscreen is capable of defending you against 100% of ultraviolet radiation.
 Products with SPF 100, for example, act on 99% of that radiation.
 Those with SPF 30 filter 97% of UVB radiation and those of SPF 50 on 98%.
 And is there any way to improve protection?
 The solution is simple: you can add to your skincare routine a good antioxidant that acts on free radicals that try to damage your skin during the day.
-So, with a good sunscreen like the Klairs Soft AIry UV Essence, which you can find on Wishtrend and a good antioxidant serum like The Ordinary EUK 134 0.1%, which you can get on DECIEM (UK), Beauty Bay (UK), and on The Hut (US & Canada) or the ByWishtrend Polyphenols in Propolis 15% Ampoule, which you can find on Wishtrend and on Yesstyle, you will give your skin all the protection it needs.
+So, with a good sunscreen like the Klairs Soft Airy UV Essence, which you can find on Wishtrend and on Yesstyle. and a good antioxidant serum like The Ordinary EUK 134 0.1%, which you can get on DECIEM (UK), Beauty Bay (UK), and on Mankind (US & Canada) or the ByWishtrend Polyphenols in Propolis 15% Ampoule, which you can find on Wishtrend and on Yesstyle, you will give your skin all the protection it needs.

 What is your favorite sunscreen?
 Do you have any questions about sunscreens?
 If you want to know more about the topic, leave me a comment and I will reply as soon as possible.

 If you liked this post and want to continue learning about beauty, cosmetics and skin care, you are sure to take a look at these: